xudong-z/blocksmith/README.md

 # blocksmith
 The goal of this library is to generate private keys and create Bitcoin/Ethereum/Tron wallet addresses from them.
-\n Disclaimer: added Tron Wallet generator on top of `https://github.com/Destiner/blocksmith`
+Disclaimer: added Tron Wallet generator on top of `https://github.com/Destiner/blocksmith`

 # Installation